RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

    Note, the reason is :tt:`AssocGrpCPUMinutesLimit` which means there is not enough balance left in the account.
 The job was submitted to use a personal account.

-2. Check your account balance
+2. Check your Slurm account balance

    .. code-block:: console